Microsoft Licensing

 Key aspects of a true-up include:

-• Annual usage reporting: You must formally report any increases in the number of licenses, users, or other metrics covered by the EA every year (often 30 days before your agreement anniversary).
+• Annual Usage Reporting: You must formally report any increases in the number of licenses, users, or other metrics covered by the EA annually (typically 30 days before your agreement anniversary).

 • Payment for overuse: You are billed for incremental licenses or subscriptions added during the year.
 These are typically prorated to align with the agreement term (for instance, an added user license might be billed for the remaining months of the year).

 • Compliance assurance: The true-up process is your opportunity to ensure your licensing is in line with actual deployments.
-It effectively resets your compliance position so that your licenses match your current usage going forward.
+It effectively resets your compliance position, ensuring that your licenses align with your current usage in the future.

 Read Microsoft Licensing Metrics (Cores, Users, Devices).